 It was a general consensus of the workshop participants that it was inappropriate to extrapolate observations from a fixed station survey to population levels estimates for fish species.
 These data were thought to be most appropriate for making interannual comparisons.
-An important theme that emerged during the workshop was that for any survey it is important to consider the objectives of the work and the target species' spatial scale of movement when determining whether they would be useful to extrapolate to population level estimates.
+An important theme that emerged during the workshop was that for any survey it is important to consider the objectives of the work and the target species' spatial scale of movement when determining whether extrapolation to population level estimates is useful.